Siege (Mason book): Publication history

 With the ending of the Siege newsletter, other figures in the American neo-Nazi movement such as Michael J. Moynihan encouraged Mason to create an anthology of sorts that included his earlier works.
 The Abraxas Foundation, of which Moynihan was a part, had a large amount of involvement in the popularization of Mason's works and the book's publication.
 After years of struggling to find someone who would publish the book, it came out in 1992, entitled SIEGE: The Collected Writings of James Mason.
 Mason dedicated the book to Charles Manson.
 The first edition was published by Moynihan under the Storm Books imprint.
 Moynihan also edited the book.

 Siege's first edition was 434 pages long.
-The cover of this first edition, based of Mason's original suggestion, is simple, with a red title and black background, with the spine and the back displaying a thunderbolt and shield symbol, the logo of the publisher.
+The cover of this first edition, based on Mason's original suggestion, is simple, with a red title and black background, with the spine and the back displaying a thunderbolt and shield symbol, the logo of the publisher.
 The initial cover design was more complicated, featuring Rockwell, Tommasi, Manson, and Hitler.
 The book's front matter notes that "The Publisher/Author assume no liability for any use or misuse of the material presented herein", and says the book does not claim to represent the views of Charles Manson or his associates.
 The contents in the book are arranged by theme, not chronologically, with Mason's materials from different periods put together, in addition to illustrations.
 Some text was changed from the newsletter, though largely only to correct grammatical or typography mistakes.

 A second edition was released in 2003 by Ryan Schuster's Black Sun Publications.
 Schuster wrote the preface to the second edition, declaring its intention "to be used as a cookbook and a guide".
 This edition was digitized by the white supremacist website Solar General, which spread the book online.
 When the neo-Nazi forum Iron March rediscovered the book, they republished it in a third edition in 2015.
 John Cameron Denton, the leader of the Atomwaffen Division, published a fourth edition in 2018.
 The fourth edition was 684 pages long.
 A fifth was published in 2021, with a new preface by Mason.
 A sixth edition came in 2023, issued by an Atomwaffen splinter group and cell of the Order of Nine Angles; this, the "666 edition", was the single edition to be denounced by Mason.
 This edition has a new introduction that denounces Mason as having grown too weak for his earlier ideology.
 Mason, in turn, accused the publishers of being an FBI front.

 Siege has been translated into several languages.
 The various editions entailed changes in content, and later editions were substantially longer.
 Images, prefaces, and appendices were added to later editions.
 These additions included speeches from influential neo-Nazi figures, other magazine articles, and propaganda posters.